-Affairs of the heart and soul lead to inevitably tragic results in Beyond the Hills, Cristian Mungiu’s follow-up to his similarly austere 4 Months, 3 Weeks and 2 Days.
-Though Mungiu now situates himself in the present, his tale (based on an actual 2005 case) is, like its predecessor, one that revolves around two female friends imprisoned by societal structures—in this case, a remote Romanian Orthodox monastery where Alina (Cristina Flutur) travels after a prolonged stay in Germany to visit Voichita (Cosmina Stratan), her childhood best friend and former orphanage companion who’s now promised herself to God.
+Affairs of the heart and soul lead to inevitably tragic results in Beyond the Hills, Cristian Mungiu’s follow-up to 4 Months, 3 Weeks and 2 Days.
+The film is, like its predecessor, one that revolves around two female friends imprisoned by societal structures—in this case, a remote Romanian Orthodox monastery where Alina (Cristina Flutur) travels after a prolonged stay in Germany to visit Voichita (Cosmina Stratan), her childhood best friend and former orphanage companion who’s now promised herself to God.
 Their initial reunion on a train platform features Alina in hysterical tears and Voichita embarrassed by this show of affection.
 It’s an omen of the burgeoning tensions that follow once they both return to the monastery, where Alina discovers that Voichita has become a true believer.
-And because the monastery’s Father (Valeriu Andriuţǎ) has told her she won’t be welcomed back if she leaves for any significant period, Voichita's no longer interested in their running away together to work as waitresses on a boat, as originally planned.
+And because the monastery’s leader, a priest called Papa (Valeriu Andriuta), has told her she won’t be welcomed back if she leaves for any significant period, Voichita is no longer interested in their running away together to work as waitresses on a boat, as originally planned.

-Such a revelation hits Alina hard, as evidenced by her suddenly developing a “fever."
-That ailment, coupled with her caressing Voichita’s hand while receiving a topless back and body rub to soothe her ailments, an act that prompts Voichita to pull away and begin praying, suggests that lonely Alina’s unhappiness is one rooted in sexual longing and rejection.
-Mungiu implies this lesbian relationship clearly enough for it to be concrete and yet never allows it to dominate his story, which finds Alina at first confused by, and then increasingly bitter about, the fact that Voichita wants her to go to confession with Father—a process that, Father claims, is the only path to peace—and then accept and embrace an ascetic life there with her.
-Her Reebok windbreakers standing in stark contrast to the nuns’ black robes and headdresses, Alina exhibits unmistakable signs of emotional instability that, per a comment by Voichita, seem born from years of neglect and self-abuse, and soon suicide attempts and violence come to define her stay at the monastery, as well as threats to other nuns and the Father, whom the jealous Alina suspects physically covet Voichita.
+Hit hard by this revelation, Alina develops a “fever” that, coupled with her caressing Voichita’s hand while receiving a topless back and body rub to soothe her ailments—an act that prompts Voichita to pull away and begin praying—suggests that Alina’s unhappiness is rooted in sexual longing and rejection.
+Mungiu more than implies this repressed lesbian longing but never allows it to dominate his story, which finds Alina at first confused by, and then increasingly bitter about, the fact that Voichita wants her to go to confession with Papa—a process that, the priest claims, is the only path to peace—and then embrace an ascetic life there with her.
+Her Reebok windbreakers standing in stark contrast to the nuns’ black robes and headdresses, Alina exhibits unmistakable signs of emotional instability that seem born from years of neglect and self-abuse, and soon suicide attempts and violence come to define her stay at the monastery, as well as threats to other nuns and Papa, whom the jealous Alina suspects physically covet Voichita.